- What Are Boundary Disputes?

 Court Decision

-The Law Offices of Gary I Handin, P.A. has more than 50 years of experience in offering legal services to residents in Coral Springs, and beyond.
-Whether you’re struggling with a boundary dispute, or any other real estate matter, we’re a call away.
+The Law Offices of Gary I. Handin, P.A. has more than 50 years of experience in offering legal services to residents in Coral Springs and beyond.
+Whether you’re struggling with a boundary dispute or any other real estate matter, our legal team represents clients in these property disputes with skill and dedication.
+We have years of experience helping our clients get the results they want and deserve, and we serve all of Broward, Miami-Dade, and West Palm Beach counties.

-Contact us online today or call us at 954-796-9600 to book an appointment with a local real estate attorney.
+Contact us online today or call us at 954-796-9600 to schedule a consultation with a local real estate attorney and learn more about how we can help resolve your boundary dispute.